darrylwest/socket-logger/README.md

 # Socket Logger
 - - -

-A central log target to consolidate multiple service containers on a single machine.
+A central log target implemented in unix sockets that consolidates multiple service container logs on a single machine.

 ## Overview